Unlike acoustic drum kits, many electronic drum kits contain mesh heads instead of drum heads.

 Some kits are equipped with just a mesh head snare pad, such as the Yamaha DTX6K-X E-Drum Set or the Roland TD-02KV V-Drums Kit.
 Because the snare is generally the most used pad, this provides a much more pleasant and realistic playing feeling.

-💡 Tip: Do you want to know immediately which kit suits you?
-Find out in less than 40 seconds with the Kit Finder.
+💡 Tip: Want to know right away which kit suits you?
+Find out in less than 40 seconds with the selection aid .

 Conclusion